Description

 E4T

-Used with the T option to request inclusion of triple excitations for both the complete MP4 and to form CCSD(T).
+Used with the T option to request inclusion of triple excitations for both the complete MP4 as well as CCSD(T).

 T1Diag